bduval2/ovaview-app/Architecture.md

 This architectural design policy offers no tradeoffs with respect to user privacy.
 One could argue this implementation has one negative.

-* User's will not have the option of receiving advertisements outside our domain specifically enhanced from the data they submitted to our system.
+* Users will not have the option of receiving advertisements outside our domain specifically enhanced from the data they submitted to our system.

+An alternative decision we could have made would have been to make use of third-party cookies to communicate information with other domains.
+To put bluntly, we rejected this option swiftly for the following disadvantage.

+* As a privacy-minded company, the mere existence of third-party cookies poses a threat to the integrity of our system's fulfillment to prioritize user data protection; one that is not worth risking at the cost of potential quality of life for a portion of our userbase.

-This architectural decision provides the following benefits to users on our app.
+This architectural decision provides the following benefits to user privacy protection on our app.

 * No disclosure of user data to third parties.
 * No tracking of user activity and user data on our service.